Africa ahead.

 dialogue

 The Libyan conflict began in 2011, following the popular protest movement that led to the fall of Colonel Gaddafi.
 Two civil wars followed, in 2011 and 2014.
-Despite the efforts of the United Nations, the situation has become even more complex as internal divisions have been exacerbated by the involvement of many external actors, both from the Arab world and the West.
+Despite the efforts of the United Nations, the situation has become all the more complex as internal divisions have been exacerbated by the involvement of numerous external players, both from the Arab world and the West.

 The Libyan conflict began in 2011, following the popular protest movement that led to the fall of Colonel Gaddafi.
 Two civil wars followed, in 2011 and 2014.
-Despite the efforts of the United Nations, the situation has become even more complex as internal divisions have been exacerbated by the involvement of many external actors, both from the Arab world and the West.
+Despite the efforts of the United Nations, the situation has become all the more complex as internal divisions have been exacerbated by the involvement of numerous external players, both from the Arab world and the West.

 From May 11 to 13, 2018 in Dakar, the Foundation brought together, through its Founding Chairman, opponents from all political backgrounds to begin an intra-Libyan dialogue.
 It was an informal meeting, based on the "Ollivier Method", intended to create a climate of trust: work, lunch, even pray together.
 The preparatory work had required many months of parallel diplomatic efforts.

-Caption: Participants in the intra-Libyan dialogue meeting in Dakar.
+Caption: Participants in the intra-Libyan dialogue meet in Dakar.

 Senegalese President Macky Sall and Moustapha Niasse, President of the Senegalese National Assembly and former UN Special Representative, acted as facilitators.
-The success of this meeting was to break through an important psychological barrier by getting the idea of reconciliation accepted.
+The success of this meeting: to have overcome a major psychological barrier by gaining acceptance for the idea of reconciliation.

-Caption: President Macky Sall and Jean-Yves Ollivier during the meeting in Dakar
+Caption: President Macky Sall and Jean-Yves Ollivier at the meeting in Dakar.

 From May 11 to 13, 2018 in Dakar, the Foundation brought together, through its Founding Chairman, opponents from all political backgrounds to begin an intra-Libyan dialogue.
 It was an informal meeting, based on the "Ollivier Method", intended to create a climate of trust: work, lunch, even pray together.
 The preparatory work had required many months of parallel diplomatic efforts.